-Pooling in MPNNs.
-In addition to graph rewiring, pooling layers simplify the original graph by compressing it into a smaller graph or a vector via pooling operators, which range from simple [31] to more sophisticated approaches, such as DiffPool [32] and MinCut pool [33].
-Although graph pooling methods do not consider the edge representations, there is a clear relationship between pooling methods and rewiring since both of them try to reduce the flow of information through the graph's bottleneck.
+Graph Pooling.
+Pooling layers simplify the original graph by compressing it into a smaller graph or a vector via pooling operators, which range from simple [31] to more sophisticated approaches, such as DiffPool [32] and MinCut pool [33].
+Although graph pooling methods do not consider the edge representations, there is a clear relationship between pooling methods and rewiring since both of them try to quantify the flow of information through the graph's bottleneck.

 Positional Encodings (PEs) A Positional Encoding is a feature that describes the global or local position of the nodes in the graph.
-These features are related to random walk measures, the Laplacian's eigenvectors [34] or commute time embeddings, as recently proposed by Velingker et al. [35].
-Positional Encodings are typically pre-computed and then used to build more expressive graph architectures, either by concatenating them to the node features or by building transformer models [36].
-Our work is related to PEs as CT-LAYER learns how to predict the PEs instead of pre-computing them.
-Thus, it may be seen as a method to automatically learn the PEs for graph rewiring.
+These features are related to random walk measures and the Laplacian's eigenvectors [34].
+Commute Times embeddings (CTEs) may be considered an expressive form of PEs due to their spectral properties, i.e. their relation with the shortest path, the spectral gap or Cheeger constant.
+Velingker et al. [35] recently proposed use the CTEs as PE or commute times (CT) as edge feature.
+They pre-compute the CTEs and CT and add it as node or edge features to improve the structural expressiveness of the GNN.
+PEs are typically pre-computed and then used to build more expressive graph architectures, either by concatenating them to the node features or by building transformer models [36, 37].
+Our work is related to PEs as CT-LAYER learns the original PEs from the input X and the adjacency matrix A instead of pre-computing and potentially modifying them, as previous works do [35-38].
+Thus, CT-LAYER may be seen as a method to automatically learn the PEs for graph rewiring.